 Fig. 13.4 Schematic geodynamic evolution model of the Western Mediterranean and the Tyrrhenian Sea region from Oligocene to Present.
-For discussion, see text igneous petrogenesis of the Tyrrhenian Sea region (Fig. 13.4):
+For explanation, see text

 Late Cretaceous to Eocene subduction of the European plate beneath the northern border of the African-Adria-Neotethys plate (Alpine subduction stage) delivers silicic upper crustal rocks (e.g. pelites) to the mantle wedge beneath the Alpine belt.
 Bulk sediments and slices of oceanic crust mix with front-arc lithospheric mantle (probably consisting of residual harzburgites) to form sediment-blueschistharzburgite mélange bodies.
 These do not undergo melting, probably because of the low ambient temperature, and are preserved as discrete megaliths above the slab [see Chap.
 2, Fig. 2.14; Poli and Peccerillo 2016)].
-A similar scenario also applies to the Western Alps and the Betic Cordillera where an association of mafic rocks similar to Tuscany is observed (see Appendix A; Peccerillo and Martinotti 2006).
-Step 2.
+A similar scenario also applies to the Western Alps and the Betic Cordillera where an association of mafic rocks similar to Tuscany is observed (see Appendix 1; Peccerillo and Martinotti 2006).

 Paleogene subduction of Adriatic-Ionian lithosphere takes place beneath Europe, initially along the Sardinia transect.
-Fluids released by the slab prompt mantle wedge metasomatism and orogenic magmatism in Sardinia, Corsica-Ligurian Basin and Provence (about 43-15 Ma).
+Fluids released by the slab prompt mantle wedge metasomatism orogenic magmatism in and Sardinia, Corsica-Ligurian Basin and Provence (about 43-15 Ma).
 Low Pb-isotope ratios of Sardinia rocks relative to other calcalkaline volcanics in the Tyrrhenian Sea area (Fig. 13.2) denote the involvement of an EM1-type component, probably residing within the local lithosphere.
+Step 3.